We are serving this with chopped chives, but you could also crisp up a few fresh sage leaves in simmering butter, then crumble them into the risotto.

-- 6-8 cups chicken broth (use vegetable broth for vegetarian option, and gluten-free stock for gluten-free version)
+- 6 cups (1.4 liters) chicken broth (use vegetable broth for vegetarian option, and gluten-free stock for gluten-free version)

-- 2 cups arborio rice (can substitute medium grained white rice, but arborio is preferred)
+- 2 cups (400g) arborio rice (can substitute medium grained white rice, but arborio is preferred)

-- 2 Tbsp chopped chives or garlic chives
+- 2 tablespoons chopped chives or garlic chives

 1 Heat broth in medium sized saucepan and keep warm over low heat.

 2 Cook onion and squash in butter: Melt 4 Tbsp of butter in a large saucepan; add onion and butternut squash.
 Cook over medium heat until onion is translucent, about 5 minutes.